There's No Such Thing as 'looking Autistic' in Film, TV | 🔬 LatestLY

 "It's nice to just see different people from different walks of life talking about being autistic.
 I think women and non-binary people are potentially just really good at masking and go under the radar," says Emily.

 "Heartbreak High" also challenges the stereotype that people with autism have low emotional intelligence — Quinni is empathetic and emotionally self-aware.
-Science backs the character up, with one study showing that adults with autism are able to interpret the emotions of others one study showing that adults with autism are able to interpret the emotions of others during social interactions as accurately as non-autistic people.
+Science backs the character up, with one study showing that adults with autism are able to interpret the emotions of others during social interactions as accurately as non-autistic people.

 We can do even better